backstage/backstage/README.md

 - [Adopters](ADOPTERS.md) - Companies already using Backstage
 - [Blog](https://backstage.io/blog/) - Announcements and updates
 - [Newsletter](https://mailchi.mp/spotify/backstage-community) - Subscribe to our email newsletter
-- [Backstage Community Sessions](https://github.com/backstage/community) - Join monthly meetup and explore Backstage community
+- [Backstage Community Sessions](https://github.com/backstage/community) - Join monthly meetups and explore Backstage community
 - Give us a star ⭐️ - If you are using Backstage or think it is an interesting project, we would love a star ❤️

 ## License